wpswings/woo-gift-cards-lite/readme.txt

 We have provided this feature under the "Other Setting" tab.
 After enabling this setting, the "Apply Coupon" field will not get displayed on the cart/checkout page if only the gift card product is in the cart.

 = How would I allow customers to select gift card product prices on their own? = You can do this by setting the Pricing Type of a gift card to "User Price".
-To set the gift card pricing type to User Price, go to Products > Add New and create a new gift card product by selecting the Gift Card option in the �Product Data� dropdown you get on the edit page.
-After selecting the Gift Card option, you get a �Pricing Type� dropdown.
-Select �User Price� from the dropdown which allows customers to enter a gift card price of their own.
+To set the gift card pricing type to User Price, go to Products > Add New and create a new gift card product by selecting the Gift Card option in the “Product Data” dropdown you get on the edit page.
+After selecting the Gift Card option, you get a “Pricing Type” dropdown.
+Select “User Price” from the dropdown which allows customers to enter a gift card price of their own.

-= Where do my customers gift cards get delivered? = The gift card gets delivered to the email ID the buyer enters in the email field at the time of purchase.
+= Where do my customers' gift cards get delivered? = The gift card gets delivered to the email ID the buyer enters in the email field at the time of purchase.

 = How can I redeem WordPress gift card coupons at my retail store? =